1. Home

 • Coworkers with whom you wish to maintain a strictly professional relationship

-Now that we’ve made it clear to you what OFC means, and when you should and shouldn’t use it, we hope that your communication skills will greatly improve.
+Now that we’ve made it clear what does OFC mean, and when you should and shouldn’t use it, we hope that your communication skills will greatly improve.
+Knowing the right context for slang like OFC helps you strike the right tone in every conversation.